Most probably, your day now starts with a short commute from your bed to your desk, answering emails and planning the rest of the day.

 I also have no files on my laptop (barring important documents), while I move tasks on my to Trello after I process them (you can use a tool like ClickUp to have your to-dos and tasks all in one place, if that’s better.)

 The same thing applies to the dock.

 The result?
-A clean laptop which isn’t mentally taxing to look at and allows me to focus only on what matters most.
-This prevents information overload which can stifle clear thought.
+A clean laptop that isn’t mentally taxing to look at and allows me to focus only on what matters most.
+This prevents information overload, which can stifle clear thought.

 b.
 Do Regular Life Audits